BNP and NT-proBNP

 Is there anything else I should know?

 Levels of NT-proBNP and BNP may be increased in persons with kidney disease due to reduced clearance.
+Obese individuals may have lower concentrations of BNP or NT-proBNP.

 While both BNP and NT-proBNP will rise with left ventricle dysfunction and either can be measured for diagnosis or monitoring therapy, they are not interchangeable and the results cannot be directly compared.